This post may contain affiliate links. Please read our disclosure policy.

-Dating back to the 19th century, the Manhattan cocktail is one of the most well-known, classic cocktails of all time.
-There are a few different stories behind how the Manhattan first originated, but I think it’s safe to say it is one of the five borough cocktails that came out of New York in the mid-1800s.
+Dating back to the 19th century, the Manhattan is one of the most well-known, classic cocktails of all time.
+There are a few different stories behind how the Manhattan cocktail first originated, but I think it’s safe to say it is one of the five borough cocktails that came out of New York in the mid-1800s.

-Manhattan Versus Perfect Manhattan
+Variations: Manhattan Versus Perfect Manhattan

 Although the perfect Manhattan and regular Manhattan are the same drink, there are some variations.
 Traditionally, a classic Manhattan is made with whiskey, sweet vermouth, and bitters.
 The perfect Manhattan is made with one unique difference, equal parts sweet and dry vermouth.